christroutner/ben-training-data/knowledge/shared/websites/master-bitcoin-3rd-edition/ch07_authorization-authentication.md

 addresses use the version prefix "5," which results in base58check-encoded addresses that start with a "3."

-For example, Mohammed's complex script, hashed and base58check-encoded as a P2SH address, becomes +39RF6JqABiHdYHkfChV6USGMe6Nsr66Gzw+.
+For example, Mohammed’s complex script, hashed and base58check-encoded as a P2SH address, becomes +39RF6JqABiHdYHkfChV6USGMe6Nsr66Gzw+.

 Now, Mohammed can give this "address" to his customers, and they can use